Critically examining the Domain Generalizability of Facial Expression Recognition models: Results

-In this experiment, we test whether models trained on one dataset generalize well to other datasets that have a different data distribution.
-We use \textbf{full fine-tuning}: we fine-tuned a pre-trained VGGFace2 on a source dataset and evaluate its performance on the rest of the datasets.
-The performance of all the combinations are given in Table \ref{tab:single-source}, with both the top-1 accuracy for a seven-class classification and the weighted F1 score.
-The diagonal entries give the reference performance when the model is trained on the training partition and evaluated on the test partition of the same dataset with a 60\%/20\%/20\% train/validation/test partitioning.
-The off-diagonal entries give the performance of a model trained and cross-validated (60\%/20\%) on a given source dataset (rows) evaluated on a target dataset (columns), where we use the entirety of the target dataset as a held-out evaluation set.
-Thus, for a given row in Table \ref{tab:single-source}, the model is trained in the same manner, with the difference being what data is used as evaluation: the test-set of the source (diagonal entries) or the entire target dataset (off-diagonals).
+In Experiment 1, we test whether models trained on one dataset generalize well to other datasets.
+The top-1 accuracies of the ResNet-50 model on every source-target combination are given in Table \ref{tab:single_resnet}, with the \emph{source} datasets on the rows and the \emph{target} datasets on the columns.
+The diagonal entries give the \textbf{within-corpus} performance when the model is trained on the training partition and evaluated on the test partition of the same dataset---these values serve as the reference.
+The off-diagonal entries give the cross-corpus performance where the model is trained and validated on a given source dataset's train/validation partition (rows) and evaluated on a target dataset's test partition (columns).
+We reiterate that the off-diagonal values show the performance of the model when predicting labels on the target dataset without seeing any target samples during training.

-We note that for five of the six datasets studied, the non-transfer performance is the highest (that is, the maximum performance in each column is the diagonal entry), which is not surprising as the evaluation data comes from the same distribution as the training data.
-The only dataset that strangely does not follow this pattern is CK+, whereby a model trained and tested on CK+ (37.1\%) underperforms one trained on AffectNet and tested on CK+ (49.8\%).
-We believe that this could be attributed to the relatively smaller size of CK+ which has 309 samples, of which 60 make up the test set; this is much smaller than the other datasets.